Silicone Hardness Selection Guide: From Shore A 10° to 80° — Which Is Right for Your Application?

 This is an automated injection process designed to meet the demands of precision polymer products, using two-part (Part A and Part B) low-viscosity liquid silicone.

-• Advantages: Production with extremely short cycle times.
-Thanks to the excellent flowability of liquid silicone, it can produce ultra-complex, thin-walled, micron-level parts, with dimensional tolerances controlled within ±0.02mm to ±0.05mm.
+Advantages: Production with extremely short cycle times.
+Thanks to the excellent flowability of liquid silicone, it can produce ultra-complex, thin-walled, micron-level parts, with with dimensional tolerances controlled to precision levels.
 The process generates minimal flash, and the fully enclosed piping prevents human/environmental contamination, making it ideal for medical-grade silicone parts and electronic-grade waterproof seals.

 ▲ Comparison of solid silicone hot pressing and automated LSR injection molding processes